 Sketchbook Slide Presentation

 A personal sketchbook of your process work and daily reflections is required for the in-person review.
 The sketchbook should/may include process work for drawing and design courses, personal sketches, and process work for projects outside of courses.
-You will need to photograph the front cover of the sketchbook, and a minimum of 10 spreads to a maximum of 20 to 30 spreads.
-Arrange these spreads in a slide presentation using Adobe PDF, MS PowerPoint, Word, or some other program.
+You will need to photograph the front cover of the sketchbook, and a minimum of 10 spreads to a maximum of 20 spreads.
+Arrange these spreads in a slide presentation using Adobe PDF, Powerpoint, Word, or some other program.
 Save the final version as a PDF to upload with your submission packet.
 The sketchbook should capture your process and convey your commitment to the discipline of design through deep exploration and refinement of ideas.
 The sketches need not be polished sketches but should effectively capture your thinking and exploration.
 This must be completed and uploaded with your complete Entry-Portfolio Review submission through SlideRoom.

 A series of supplied worksheets guide applicants through the research and design process for a hypothetical client.
 Worksheets can be requested from Professor Keith Owens, Keith.Owens@unt.edu.